stm32duino/STM32duinoBLE/README.md

 License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA
 ```

+# Configuration
+STM32Cube_WPAN has several configuration options, which are set in the `app_conf.h`.
+This package has a default configuration named `app_conf_default.h`.
+The user can include the file `app_conf_custom.h` to customize the ble application.
+Options wrapped in `#ifndef, #endif` in `app_conf_default.h` can be overwritten.
+Additional options can be added.
+## HCI data length
+By default the data length (max payload per BLE packet) is set to 27 bytes.
+This can cause fragmentation when tranmitting large characteristics using a large ATT_MTU.
+To increase the data length user must define `CFG_BLE_ENABLE_SET_DATA_LENGTH` (in `app_conf_default.h`).
+Further more, the wanted data length must bbe set in same define - eg: `#define CFG_BLE_ENABLE_SET_DATA_LENGTH 251`.
+Valid range: 27 --> 251.
+**Note: if this is enabled the pheripheral will attempt to increase the HCI data length with every connected device!
+There is no guarantee all BLE devices support all sizes!**